mrolle45/scopetools/scopetools/scopescommon.md

 ## Tree State Methods

-There are many methods defined by `ScopeTree`.  **Setters** alter some aspect of the state of a tree, corresponding to something in the `tree.ast` (known as setters), and **getters** make inquiries about the current state.
+There are many methods defined by `ScopeTree`.  **Setters** alter some aspect of the state of a tree, corresponding to something in the `tree.ast`, and **getters** make inquiries about the current state.

   Some of these methods are implemented only by some tree types; in other tree types, they are ignored and return None.

-The tree state is arranged in a number of categories.
+The **tree state** is composed of a number of items, arranged in a number of categories...
-- **Nesting info**.
-These apply to all tree types.
-They are used to create subtrees or inspect the tree structure.
-Refer to [Nesting Methods](#nesting-methods) for details.
-- **Static info**.
-These only apply to Scope trees.
+- **Static state**.
+Setters only apply to Scope trees.
 Static properties are aspects of a Scope which are determined at compile time, such as how to interpret a variable name.
-Refer to [scopes.md](scopes.md) for listing.
+Refer to [scopes.md](scopes.md) for details.
 Non-Scope trees will delegate the getters to the `tree.scope` object.
-- **Dynamic info**.
-These only mainly to Namespace trees and ignored by Scope trees.
+- **Dynamic state**.
+These apply mainly to Namespace trees and are ignored by Scope trees.
 Dynamic properties are aspects of the object which change at runtime, such as the value of a variable, or child trees.
-Refer to [namespaces.md](namespaces.md) for listing.
+Refer to [namespaces.md](namespaces.md) for details.
-- **Typing info**.
+- **Typing state**.
 These only mainly to Typing trees and ignored by Scope trees.
 This records static typing information associated with names.
 A type checker might make several passes over a module, or a set of modules, and accumulate information.
-Refer to [typing.md](typing.md) for listing.
+Refer to [typing.md](typing.md) for details.

 ### Note for Scope trees
-All setters for nesting and static info must be called while "building" the Scope object, in the same order in which the corresponding ASTs are found in the `tree.ast` tree.
+All setters for nesting and static state must be called while "building" the Scope object, in the same order in which the corresponding ASTs are found in the `tree.ast` tree.
 After this, all Scope trees are immutable.

 ### Private Name Mangling
 In a class, the compiler considers certain variable names as "private" to that class, by transforming them to a different name which is (usually) different from the same name in a different class.
 For details see [below](#transforming-private-names).

+Note, these names include those found in other non-CLASS enclosed scopes.

 This is specified by a method
- **`mangle(self, var: str) -> str`**.
+ **`scope.mangle(var: str) -> str`**.

-This returns the transformed name if `self.kind` is CLASS and `var` is a private name.
-Otherwise it returns `var` unchanged.
+- If `scope.kind` is CLASS and `var` is a private name, it returns the transformed name, using the name of the CLASS.
+- If `scope` is the GLOB scope, it returns `var` unchanged.
+- Otherwise, it returns `scope.parent.mangle(var)`.

-All of these setter and getter methods, when self.kind is CLASS, call `mangle`() on all variable names and for all tree types.
+All of the nesting and state info (both setter and getter) methods call `tree.scope.mangle`() on all variable names and for all tree types.
 If the name is already mangled, there is no change because mangled names are not subject to mangling.
 Mangling can be suppressed with a `nomangle=True` argument to the tree method.

-> Usually, this takes care of everything.
-However, if an application needs to access a private class or instance variable *outside the class definition*, then it must provide the mangled name for the variable, possibly by calling `tree.mangle(var)` on a CLASS tree for the scope in question.
+- Usually, this takes care of everything.
+However, if an application needs to access a private class or instance variable *outside the class definition*, that is, when the class scope is not the class scope of the variable, then it must provide the mangled name for the variable, possibly by calling `tree.mangle(var)` on a CLASS tree for the scope in question.

 # Creating and Building a Tree

-A tree object is created simply by calling its class constructor.

-**Building** a tree means creating several `TreeT` objects and arranging them in a hierarchical structure.
-This structure parallels the tree structure of scopes in a particular program.
-Building the tree includes setting the static properties of the objects.
-It requires starting with the following:

-- The program to be examined.
-This is in the form of a **source** object, with type `SrcT`.
-It provides all the elements of the program, in program order.
-- A **traverser**.
-This is an object which will walk through the source and find items of interest.
-The traverser is written specifically for the type `SrcT`.
-The traverser works in program order, moving up and down the scope hierarchy[^trav-visit].
-- A **builder**.
-This is a single object which will create the `TreeT` objects, build their hierarchical structure, and set their static properties.
-It responds to items found by the traverser, and calls various methods on the tree objects.
-The builder moves up and down the tree structure and applies the methods to whichever tree object it is currently visiting.
-- A **root** `TreeT` ROOT object at the top of the hierarchy being built.
-[^trav-visit]: For example, the traverser may be working on a CLASS named `C`, then find a nested CLASS named `C.D`, then find items about `C.D` and its descendant scopes, and then return to `C` and find more items about `C`.
-All of this occurs in the same sequence as the overall python program.

-The entire process of accumulating information from the program occurs in two or three stages:
-1. A `Scope` tree is built using the traverser and the source.
-This is always a `Scope` tree, regardless of the actual `TreeT` type.
-2. Static information for each `Scope` is collected.
-This actually takes place simultaneously with the above step, to avoid traversing the source object twice.

-If `TreeT` is other than `Scope`:

-3. A parallel `TreeT` structure is created.
-This does not use the traverser.
-Each `TreeT` references its corresponding `Scope`.

-At this point, the tree is considered to be built, as all the static information is now present.

-The application may alter dynamic properties of the objects as it wishes, possibly using reports from the traverser.
-The tree is **built** by the following:
-    `with `**tree.build()**`:`
-- In this context, call tree-building methods of `tree`.
-- After this context, any `TreeT` dependent cleanup is performed.
-For FUNC and CLASS trees, this includes registering the name of the new tree with the parent tree.

-## Nesting Methods

-`with `**tree.nest**`(kind, src: SrcT) as subtree:` This creates the subtree and calls the context manager `subtree.build()`
-- In this context, call setter methods of `subtree`.

-Convenient aliases are: **tree.nestXXX**`(src: SrcT)` which calls `tree.nest(tree.XXX, src)`  XXX is the name of any member of `Kind`.
+See [treebuild.md](treebuild.md) for this information.

 # Notes
 These sections provide details for some things mentioned above, so as to keep this document easier to read.